Echo Lake from Artists Bluff – Franconia Notch, New Hampshire

 East Branch of the Pemigewasset River – Lincoln Woods Trail, New Hampshire

-Roadside Foliage, White Mountains – Here in the New Hampshire White Mountains the autumn foliage has finally appeared.
-It is behind this year, but some locations look good, and with the crazy weather this year there is no telling how long it will last so get out there and shoot.
+Roadside Foliage, White Mountains – Here in the New Hampshire White Mountains the autumn foliage is an unforgettable site.
 Today’s blog article focuses on roadside attractions in the White Mountains region that offer great photo opportunities.
 The included images are from past years.

 At the start of the Lincoln Woods Trail (Lincoln Woods Trailhead along the Kancamagus Highway) in Lincoln, is a 180 foot long suspension footbridge that offers great views of the East Branch of the Pemigewasset River (above).
 Very little walking is needed to reach the river and a photographer could spend hours at this location.

 Mountain Reflections, New Hampshire – I have always thought the perfect New Hampshire landscape scene includes a mountain, a lake or pond, and clouds reflecting in the water.
 I think including all three of these elements in a scene makes for an interesting and unique photograph.
 And one of the bonuses of these types of photos is cloud formations are usually different day to day, so no two images are identical.

 To pick a favorite mountain reflection photo from my image archive would take me many hours so instead of doing that I am going to post a few locations that have excellent reflection scenes.
 These locations may interest hikers, photographers, and visitors exploring the New Hampshire White Mountains.

 Autumn Foliage, White Mountains – Here in the New Hampshire White Mountains, the autumn season is a great time to explore the region.
 And today, I want to share with you some great places in the White Mountains where you can view and photograph the scenic autumn foliage.